zapier/django-knowledge/docs/_build/html/_sources/development.txt

 We're using Sphinx, so make sure you have ``pip install sphinx``, browse on into the *docs* folder and run ``make html``.
 Inside *docs/_build* should be the rendered html.
+Open up *docs/_build/html/index.html* in your browser to take a looksy.

 Editing the files is equally simple, just adhere to the reStructuredText format.
+I recommend using something like `watch <http://en.wikipedia.org/wiki/Watch_(Unix)>`_ and ``watch make html`` while doing doc works to auto build everything while you work.

 Tests